 We also work closely with Saint Michael’s Hospice in Harrogate.

-We are in the office between 8.30-9.30am Monday-Friday.
-For the rest of the day, we are not always available to take calls, so please leave a message on our confidential answerphone and we shall return calls as soon as possible.
+The Team can be contacted Monday to Friday during office hours (8.30am-5pm).
+However they are not always available to take calls, so please leave a message with our administrator or on our confidential answerphone and we shall return your call as soon as possible.

 We accept referrals from patients, carers, GPs and via medical, nursing and therapy staff working in any care setting.

 Electronic Palliative Care Co-ordination System (EPaCCs)